simproproject/simpro_app/README.md

 **SIMPRO** has been developed by _Marius Apetrii, Alessandra Celletti, Christos Efthymiopoulos, Catalin Galeș, Tudor Vartolomei_.

-User guidelines are available at [https://github.com/simproproject/simpro_app.git  ](https://github.com/simproproject/simpro_app/tree/main/User%20Guide)
+User guidelines are available at [_SIMPRO User Guide_](https://github.com/simproproject/simpro_app/tree/main/User%20Guide)

 When using the results of this simulator in articles, books, videos, or any other mean, acknowledge the use making reference to:
 _M.
 Apetrii, A. Celletti, E. Efthymiopoulos, C. Gales, T. Vartolomei_,